What Adventists Believe About Jesus’ Ministry in the Heavenly Sanctuary

-The Old Testament Sanctuary is a model of the heavenly Sanctuary
+The earthly sanctuary was a model of the heavenly sanctuary

-And the structure was enclosed by a fence made of linen hangings, and this enclosure formed the outer court.
-The fence separated the sanctuary from the rest of the camp of Israelites (Exodus 25:8; 27:9–15; Numbers 2).
+Moses built a sanctuary with two compartments—the Holy Place and the Most Holy Place.
+The structure was enclosed by a fence made of linen hangings, and this enclosure formed the outer court (Exodus 25:8; 27:9–15; Numbers 2).

-Each of these compartments contained certain features, articles, and furniture that have a specific significance in the Plan of Redemption.
+Each of these compartments contains specific significance in the plan of salvation from sin.

 Even the various offerings and feasts outlined in the Old Testament for the Israelites pointed to the life and ministry of Jesus for our salvation.
-It also covers Jesus’ ministry after His ascension to heaven, going beyond His earthly ministry.
+The symbolism goes beyond Jesus’ earthly ministry and covers His work after His ascension to Heaven.

-That’s why when the Psalmist saw how God’s plan for the Salvation of man in outlined in the sanctuary, he said:
+That’s why when the Psalmist saw how God’s plan for the salvation of humanity is outlined in the sanctuary, he said: